Your Journey Through Shannon Airport

 As we all adapt to this new way of living, please take a look at the changes to your journey as you travel through Shannon Airport.
 Don’t worry because together, we've got this!

 Face mask vending machines will also be available at the airport for those passengers who forget to bring one.
-Airport employees are requested to wear face masks in the airport where social distancing is difficult or not possible.

-Airport Car Parking: For a contactless experience at the airport car park, we recommend online pre-booking at shannonairport.ie.
+Airport Car Parking: For a contactless experience at the airport car park, we recommend you pre-booking online.
 Contactless pay machines are located at entry and exit points in the airport car park.
 Customers who have pre-booked, will have their car registration scanned at the barrier and will be automatically admitted to the car park.
 Customers who have not pre-booked online will need to press for a ticket on arrival but can use contactless payment upon departure from the car park.
 All airport car park payments must be with credit/debit cards only.

-Entry to the Terminal Building: During these extraordinary times, only passengers, crew members and airport employees are allowed enter the Departures or Check-in area of the airport terminal building.
+Entry to the Terminal Building: During these extraordinary times, only passengers, crew members and airport employees are allowed to enter the Departures or Check-in area of the airport terminal building.

 Online Check-In Advised: Please check-in online via your airline’s website or mobile app before you arrive at the airport if possible.
 Glass separation screens have been installed at all airline check-in desks for passengers who need to check-in at the airport.